appsemble/appsemble/docs/03-guide/security.md

   - Reader
 ```

-> The example above signifies that everyone using the app must be logged in, in order to receive the
+> The example above signifies that everyone using the app must be logged-in in order to receive the
 > `Reader` role.
 This will result in each page that doesn’t have its own `roles` property defined
 > showing a login page if the user is not currently authenticated.